aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

 ## Login into your C9 Environment

-  - Go to C9 in the AWS Console: https://console.aws.amazon.com/cloud9/home
+  - Go to [Cloud9 Console]: https://console.aws.amazon.com/cloud9/home
   - Enter the environment "Device Defender Workshop", by clicking the "Open Ide" button

 ### Install prereqs